trothr/znetboot/Glossary.md

 029 key verified, 082 sorter, 5xx series plugboard and patch cable programmed relay based electronic computing devices; successor was the 1401 family and BCD

-* X3270: an IP network console with a variant form of the 'telnet' type of interface; As it dates from an earlier era, there are areas of the screen, called 'fields' in which input mat be typed; the TAB key will advance to the next available field (some fields may be 'display only') after the present cursor position.
-ENTER customarily submits all of the 'filled-in' fields to the remote server for processing as a transaction.
+* [X3270](X3270.md): an IP network console with a variant form of the 'telnet' type of interface; As it dates from an earlier era, there are areas of the screen, called 'fields' in which input mat be typed;
+the TAB key will advance to the next available field (some fields may be "display only") after the present cursor position. \<Enter\> customarily submits all of the filled-in fields to the remote server for processing as a transaction.
 Until ENTER is selected, one may cycle (tab) and wrap around through all editable fields, and either over-type, or use minimal in-field edit commands

 * VMARC: short for "VM ARChive", is a customer-developed utility for sharing collections of files among z/VM systems, and the format of